Trail Alerts // Hunting seasons have opened in parts of Tompkins County.

 Cascadilla Gorge Natural Area

-• A portion of the Cascadilla Gorge Trail between Stewart Avenue and College Avenue will be closed from June 10, 2025 to early September 2025.
+• A portion of the Cascadilla Gorge Trail between Stewart Avenue and College Avenue is closed for construction and will reopen in spring, 2026.
 The trail between Linn Street (Treman Triangle) up to the Stewart Avenue Bridge is now open.

 Beebe Lake Natural Area